 If leads are slipping through the net, this could well be where.
-The marketing to sales handover process (and the handback process) needs to be watertight to ensure operational efficiency and provide a seamless buyer experience.
+The marketing-to-sales handover process, and the handback process, need to be watertight to ensure operational efficiency and provide a seamless buyer experience.

 Leads and prospects move back and forth across lifecycle stages all the time.
 Without a feedback and reporting mechanism, you'll quickly lose track of how Sales and Marketing are working together, never mind losing the leads themselves.

 A People Responsibilities document goes one step further, naming accountability.
 Together, both documents form a code of conduct you can use to manage and improve the relationship between sales and marketing going forwards.

 To go with a HubSpot analogy, each business unit forms a critical component in what can be imagined as a flywheel, with Marketing drawing in and engaging prospects, Sales nurturing and closing them, and both departments working together to delight their customers and predictably, repeatably, close new business.

 Have you diagnosed a breakdown between your sales and marketing operations?
 To discover how to join the dots between sales and marketing and generate leads that close, download our free sales ebook below.